algosup/2022-2023-project-2-factory-display-Project-2-group/Documents/Specification_Documents/Functional_specification.md

 **Non goals :**

-- Do not use the screen for entertainment purposes
+- Don't use the screen for entertainment purposes

 ### 4. Requirement